johnhaddon/rtd/docs/autoGenerated/GafferAppleseed/AppleseedAttributes.md

 Applies appleseed attributes to objects in the scene.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## out

  The processed output scene.

 ## enabled

  The on/off state of the node.
 When it is off, the node outputs the input scene unchanged.

 ## in

  The input scene

 ## filter

  The filter used to control which parts of the scene are processed.
 A Filter node should be connected here.

 ## attributes

  The attributes to be applied - arbitrary numbers of user defined attributes may be added as children of this plug via the user interface, or using the CompoundDataPlug API via python.

+### attributes.cameraVisibility

+ Whether or not the object is visible to camera rays.
+To hide an object completely, use the visibility settings on the StandardAttributes node instead.

+### attributes.lightVisibility

+ Whether or not the object is visible to light rays (whether or not it is visible to photons).

+### attributes.shadowVisibility

+ Whether or not the object is visible to shadow rays (whether or not it casts shadows).

+### attributes.diffuseVisibility

+ Whether or not the object is visible to diffuse rays - whether it casts bounce light or not.

+### attributes.specularVisibility

+ Whether or not the object is visible in tight mirror reflections and refractions.

+### attributes.glossyVisibility

+ Whether or not the object is visible in soft specular reflections and refractions.

+### attributes.shadingSamples

+ Number of samples to use when computing shading for the object.

+### attributes.alphaMap

+ Specifies a grayscale texture than can be used to efficiently discard unwanted parts of the surface of the object while computing ray intersections.

 ## global

  Causes the attributes to be applied to the scene globals instead of the individual locations defined by the filter.